Eltaurus-Lt/CourseDump2022/README.md

 ![Advanced settings](https://github.com/user-attachments/assets/4ce7bee7-d903-4271-8423-c232ac745f4e)

 7. **Course metadata**: Enables downloading three metadata files in addition to the basic spreadsheet and media: an `info.md` file containing the text description of a course, the course's thumbnail image, and the course author's avatar.
 When turned off, the ".csv" spreadsheet and respective media folder (when applicable) will be placed directly into the Chrome downloads directory, instead of being bundled together with meta files in a separate course folder
 8. **Learnable IDs**: Appends an additional column to the course spreadsheet containing a unique ID for each item.
-Can be used to detect duplicates inside Anki (if imported into a Sort Field), or to cross-reference against other Memrise data downloaded separately, such as [archived mems](https://github.com/Eltaurus-Lt/MemDump)
+Can be used to detect duplicates inside Anki (if imported into a [Sort Field](https://docs.ankiweb.net/editing.html#customizing-fields)), or to cross-reference against other Memrise data downloaded separately, such as [archived mems](https://github.com/Eltaurus-Lt/MemDump)
 9. **Learnable metadata**: Appends additional technical data to make the collection more manageable when imported into Anki using the [support add-on](https://github.com/Eltaurus-Lt/Anki-Card-Templates?tab=readme-ov-file#the-support-add-on).
 This includes testing directions for each level and pre-made choices for multiple-choice questions
 10. **Video files**: Allows excluding video files from a download: when turned off, overrides the `Download media` setting for video files while leaving images and audio unaffected (has no effect if the `Download media` toggle is turned off)
 11. **Skip media download**: Allows skipping media files during the file download phase.
 In contrast to the `Download media` setting, does not remove the respective columns from the spreadsheet when turned off.
-It can be helpful if a course spreadsheet needs to be recompiled with different settings without downloading the whole media folder each time
+It can be helpful if a course spreadsheet needs to be recompiled with different settings, without downloading the whole media folder each time

 ## Discussion
 If you encounter errors, have further questions regarding the extension, or need any help with using the downloaded materials in Anki, please leave a comment in this thread: [An alternative to Memrise2Anki](https://forums.ankiweb.net/t/an-alternative-to-memrise2anki-support-thread/30084)